Overview of a research degree

 During your research degree there may be changes or variations that affect your expected completion date.
 It is very important to ensure you complete the relevant form to ensure everything is recorded correctly.

-All variations must be lodged before 31 March (SP2) or 31 August (SP5).
-Late forms will not take effect until the following study period.
+Change of Program forms must be lodged by the applicable Census Date.
+Late forms will not take effect until the following Research Period.

 Changes that do not affect candidacy expiry date: